History of Connor McDavid in Timeline

 2023: Oilers hire Jeff Jackson as CEO of hockey operations

-In the summer 2023 off-season, the Oilers hired Jeff Jackson, McDavid's longtime agent, to serve as the CEO of hockey operations.
+In the summer of 2023, the Oilers hired Jeff Jackson, McDavid's longtime agent, as the CEO of hockey operations.

-On April 15, 2024, Connor McDavid recorded his 100th assist of the 2023-24 season, becoming the first NHL player in over three decades to achieve the feat, and the fourth player in NHL history to do so.
+On April 15, 2024, Connor McDavid recorded his 100th assist of the 2023–24 season, becoming the fourth player in NHL history to reach the milestone.

-On July 27, 2024, McDavid married Lauren Kyle in Muskoka, Ontario.
-The wedding was featured in Vogue.
+On July 27, 2024, McDavid and Lauren Kyle got married in Muskoka, Ontario, with the wedding featured in Vogue.
+Edmonton Oilers teammates Leon Draisaitl and Darnell Nurse were two of his groomsmen.

 2024: Won Conn Smythe Trophy

-In the 2024 Stanley Cup playoffs, McDavid won the Conn Smythe Trophy as the most valuable player, despite not winning the Stanley Cup.
+In 2024, McDavid won the Conn Smythe Trophy as the most valuable player in the Stanley Cup playoffs, despite the Oilers not winning the Stanley Cup.

-On January 20, 2025, Connor McDavid was handed a three-game suspension for cross-checking Conor Garland in a game against the Vancouver Canucks on January 18, 2025.
+On January 20, 2025, Connor McDavid received a three-game suspension for cross-checking Conor Garland during a game against the Vancouver Canucks on January 18, 2025.

 2025: 4 Nations Face-Off Victory

-In 2025, McDavid was named alternate captain for Team Canada at the 4 Nations Face-Off and led the team to victory against Team USA in the final game, scoring the game- and tournament-winning goal.
-He was named Player of the Game.
+In 2025, McDavid was named alternate captain for Team Canada at the 4 Nations Face-Off and led the team to victory, securing his first international gold medal in a senior-level tournament.
+He scored the game-winning goal against Team USA and was named Player of the Game.